erdfern/vcgencmd-rs/README.md

 ```

 ## Features
-- serde: Serialization and deserialization for the few data structures this crate contains are supported via the `serde` feature flag:
+- `serde`: Serialization and de-serialization for the few data structures this crate contains are supported via the `serde` feature flag:

 ```toml
 [dependencies]